Addicticks/httpsupload/README.md

 ### Usage

-Simply call static method `HttpsFileUploader.upload()` method.
+1. Invoke static method `HttpsFileUploader.upload()` method.
+2. Check returned value from method

 That's it.

 See [javadoc](http://addicticks.github.io/httpsupload/) for more information.